satishdotpatel/satishdotpatel.github.io/_posts/2023-12-26-openstack-magnum-capi.markdown

 ### Backgroud

-By default openstack magnum uses the k8s workload cluster using a bunch of heat templates which takes a very long time and the entire process is cumbersome when It come down to versioning and upgrading etc.
+By default openstack magnum uses the k8s workload cluster using a bunch of heat templates which takes a very long time and the entire process is cumbersome when It comes down to versioning and upgrading etc.

 New Magnum-cluster-api driver developed by vexxhost takes a new approach to deploy k8s clusters using CAPI without any heat templates etc. It can create k8s cluster less than 5 minutes.